bltavares/presentations/ideas/presentation.md

 It is used inclusive for loading your OS.
 Creating millions of objects was not fesaible.
 We had to improve our tools and prices to allow us to spawn loads of objects.

-## Inheritance

-Note:
-We had a full language based on that.
-We can make if based on that.

 ## CoffeeScript